Envirometrix/PredictiveSoilMapping/main.md

 to produce a single soil map and decades to complete mapping for an entire area of interest.
-Consequently, for maps to be relevant, and to remain relevant and useful for their anticipated lifetime of use, they had to restrict themselves to trying to describe the variation in space only (not time) of properties that could be considered stable and static.
+Consequently, for maps to be relevant, and to remain relevant and useful for their anticipated lifetime of use, they had to restrict themselves to trying to describe the variation in only space (not time) of properties that could be considered stable and static.

-The idea that soil properties could be assumed to remain relatively stable through time was partially based on an assumption that most soils had achieved a relatively stable condition that was in equilibruim with their current environment.
-If a soil is in equilibruim with its enviromment, it can be assumed that it will retain its present attributes, since there are no strong drivers for change.
+The idea that soil properties could be assumed to remain relatively stable through time was partially based on an assumption that most soils had achieved a relatively stable condition that was in equilibrium with their current environment.
+If a soil is in equilibrium with its environment, it can be assumed that it will retain its present attributes, since there are no strong drivers for change.
 This may well apply to undisturbed soils in their natural environment, but it is not valid for disturbed or managed soils.